 A car provides freedom and is much cheaper for 2 people than taking tours everywhere, which typically, are on time restrictions.
-Especially as I love to take loads of photos and I can’t really do this when I’m on a tour.
-Let’s face it, 40-50 passengers are not going to wait for me to take my shots.
+Especially, as I love to take loads of photos and I can’t really do this when I’m on a bus tour.
+Lets face it, 40-50 passengers are not going to wait for me to take my shot.

 Tierra del Fuego National Park

-The roads are quiet down this way so it’s not a problem driving.
-Although the rain set in for several days, the scenery was still exceptional.
+The roads are quiet down this way so it isn’t a problem driving.
+Although the rain has set in over the several days, the scenery is still exceptional.

-The end of our road before returning to Ushuaia was Tulhuin.
+The end of our road for the day before returning to Ushuaia was a stop in Tulhuin.
 A little town about an hour south of Rio Grande, which could have been straight out of a South American version of Deliverance!

-I could be totally wrong here, maybe it was my first impression of the huge ford pick-up trucks loaded with dirt bikes, flannel shirts, and continual ogling at us as foreigners…we were the only Gringos in town.
+I could be totally wrong here, maybe it was my first impression of the huge ford pick-up trucks loaded with dirt bikes, men in flannel shirts, and the continual ogling at us as foreigners…we were the only Gringos in town.

 Although Ushuaia offers many excellent cafes and restaurants, to save costs and because we had such a great apartment, we made use of the kitchen preparing most of our meals.
-Though I do have to mention our favourite daily chocolate haunt below.
+Though I must mention our favourite daily chocolate haunt: Chocolates Ushuaia – Artisanal.